-In this post we share our video equipment for YouTube and walk-through how we make videos.
+In this post we share a list of video equipment for YouTube and walk-through how we make videos for YouTube.

-To give you some background information, we launched We’re the Russos YouTube channel in 2014.
-Since then, we have published 300+ videos that have received over 24 million views.
+To give you some background information as a point of reference, we launched We’re the Russos YouTube channel in 2014.
+Since then, we have published 300+ videos that have received close to 40 million total views.

 Video Equipment for YouTube